Skip Navigation

 Evaluation and Research

-If you are utilizing end-of-program evaluations or conducting other types of programmatic survey research, be sure to review the requirements and procedures of your organization, school, or university (Institutional Review Board).
+When utilizing end-of-program evaluations or conducting other types of programmatic survey research, be sure to review the requirements and procedures of the organization, school, or university (Institutional Review Board).
 It is important to identify the individual's ability (cognitive and physical) to complete evaluations or surveys; provide appropriate accommodations; and determine the individual's ability to consent or who can consent on their behalf.

 Open to All - Equal Opportunity Program Provider

 As a public educational entity, Cooperative Extension is an equal opportunity program provider and employer.
-Cooperative Extension must be in compliance with the Americans with Disabilities Act which states that no qualified individual with a disability shall, by reason of such disability, be excluded from participation in or be denied the benefits of services, programs, or activities of a public entity, or be subjected to discrimination by any such entity.
-The Americans with Disabilities Act (ADA) as well as your state law(s) prohibit discrimination on the basis of disability.
-Rutgers University adheres to the ADA as well as the New Jersey Law Against Discrimination (NJLAD) and provides reasonable accommodation to qualified individuals with disabilities unless the accommodation would impose an undue hardship.
+Cooperative Extension must comply with the Americans with Disabilities Act (ADA) which states that no qualified individual with a disability shall, by reason of such disability, be excluded from participation in or be denied the benefits of services, programs, or activities of a public entity, or be subjected to discrimination by any such entity.
+The ADA and state law(s) prohibit discrimination based on disability.
+Rutgers University adheres to the ADA and the New Jersey Law Against Discrimination (NJLAD) and provides reasonable accommodation to qualified individuals with disabilities unless it imposes undue hardship.

-If you need to make accommodations, contact your State Extension Director's Office; local or state Department of Human Services; or the Affirmative Action Officer in your place of work to assist you in in serving your program participants.
+If accommodations are needed, contact the State Extension Director's Office; local or state Department of Human Services; or the Affirmative Action Officer in to assist in appropriately serving program participants.

 Summary